Bratz (TV series): Voice actors

-Season 1's voice cast was replaced in the second season.
+The voice cast of season one was replaced in the second season.
 In 2023, one of the original voice actors anonymously revealed the reason none of the original cast returned for a second season was due to the 2007–2008 Writers Guild of America strike and the mishandling of finances by MGA Entertainment.
 Season 2's cast features Canadian voice actors Britt McKillip, Britt Irvin, Dorla Bell, Maryke Hendrikse, Ellie Harvie, Kelly Sheridan, and Ashleigh Ball taking the main roles.